 Common Causes of Situations Resulting in Illegitimate Use of Controlled Substances

 Any of the above conditions and causes of acute pain may progress to chronic pain.
-When there is chronic use of pain medicine, the risk of developing use disorder to a controlled substance to control the pain increases.
-Risk factors for a use disorder to a pain medication include:
+When there is chronic use of pain medicine, the risk of developing a use disorder to a controlled substance to control the pain increases.
+Risk factors for a use disorder with a pain medication include:

 - Life circumstances